pbaranski/testerappbeta/README.md

 21. Go to your site URL
 22. Go to SETUP APP procedure and use provided data

 ## Certificate
+Some steps can take long time to set (couple of hours)
 1. Go to Free SSL Certificates
 2. New SSL Certificate
 3. Add doman to firld and Continue
 4. Choose proveder (Recomended)
+5. Cilck `Setup CNAME Record Automatically`
-5. Wait until change Not Ready state to `???`
+6. Wait until change `Not Ready` state to `Ready`
-6. When `???` then Setup CNAME Record Automatically
+7. Click `Request Ceritificate`
+8. Then `Install SSL Certificate Automatically`
+9. Now your site is available under https

 # Setup APP
 1. Welcome: